Flexible automation lets you keep on adding more efficiency and capability to your workflow

-Here are 3 distributors who turned to AIS when their systems stopped being reliable
+3 distributors who turned to AIS when their systems became unreliable

-1. A software failure nearly shut down the business
+2. The failure of an old system nearly shut down the business

 AIS got them up and running on a new system in a few days, just in time to prevent them from going out of business.

-AIS automated many of their communications, allowing them to run a $10M to $12M company and keep growing, with the same five salespeople and no new hires.
+AIS automated many of their communications, allowing them to run a $12M company and keep growing with the same five salespeople and no new hires.

 Don’t spread your software budget evenly across your workflow